mc0/bedrock/README.md

 Defining a `modelId` is not supported.

-`previous` does not return initial attributes sent to a model's constructor (pending [Pull Request](https://github.com/jashkenas/backbone/pull/3388) for backbone)

 # Why?

 Grooveshark needed a extremely lightweight framework for dealing with Models/Collections.
 It was acceptable to cut features and cut corners